NOW PLAYING: Concerto No. 3 (Mvt. III ~ Nocturne)

 Collins had a penchant for fast driving.
 A 13 July 1931 journal entry records one of many fast automobile trips Collins undertook.
 This one, a late drive to Cedar Lake, left him shaken in retrospect.
 “It must have been 8:30 before we were under way so darkness soon enveloped us.
 I had many narrow escapes turning corners and being blinded by oncoming cars.
 It is a miracle that we do not go off the road in such moments.”

-A July 24 journal entry touches on Collins’s growing despair with teaching.
+A 24 July 1939 journal entry touches on Collins’s growing despair with teaching.
 “This has been the worst summer session in my experience; the prices we get are very low and at the end of the term the Conservatory is not able to collect half the tuition.
 Everybody is broke and the lack of interest is appalling.”

-For the last decade of his life, Collins struggled with the effects of congestive heart failure, suffering three heart attacks (the first in late spring 1940) and finally succumbing in Chicago on 7 December 1951 at the age of sixty-five.
-During this period, the well filled-out features of the 1930s gave way to his more leonine, quite distinguished appearance of the 1940s.
+Yet in 1943 Collins played the very challenging solo part of his 3rd Piano Concerto, for the world premiere performance of the Chicago Symphony Orchestra.
 His son Edward Jr. has commented that, during this time, Collins’s home in Fish Creek had a salutary effect on his energy.
 Walks to town and the fresh air of the peninsula sustained him at a time when strength was ebbing.